mehulagg/gitlab/doc/development/documentation/feature_flags.md

 <Feature Name> is under development but ready for production use.
 It is deployed behind a feature flag that is **enabled by default**.
 [GitLab administrators with access to the GitLab Rails console](<replace with path to>/administration/feature_flags.md) can opt to disable it.
+But note that the feature flag is intended to be removed, so disabling it may not be possible in a future version of GitLab.

 To enable it: